 - Joint papers (max 2 speakers, same format as above).

-- Themed sessions (3 papers totalling 90 mins, up to 250 word per paper plus 250 outlining content and rationale for the session).
+- Themed sessions (3 papers totalling 90 mins, up to 250-word abstract per paper plus 250 words outlining the rationale for the session).

 - Round-table discussions (90 mins, max.
 6 speakers.
-Up to 750 word outlining the format, content and rationale for the session).
+750-word abstract outlining the format, content and rationale for the session).